kodepandai/lunox/README.md

 - [ ] Model(Elloquent)

 ### Container
-Laranode Container is like Laravel Container, but we make it as simple as possible.
+Lunox Container is like Laravel Container, but we make it as simple as possible.
 Basic container feature like instance binding is supported.
 For example we can bind some class that we can resolve later somewhere in the code.
 We also can bind instance as singleton like laravel singleton.
 ```ts
     import Payment from "app/services/Payment";
     import Counter from "app/Support/Counter";